Dev-filip/Bit-Number-Converter/README.md

 2) You can swap and reset number by buttons 🥳

-3) You can calculate subnet, isnt i cool? 😎
+3) You can calculate ip mask, isnt i cool? 😎